-The Company uses Gendreau Consuling, LLC, for drug development, clinical trial design and planning, implementation and execution of contracted activies with CROs.
-The managing member of the firm is also the Company's CMO effective January 1, 2021.
-The Company will continue to contract the CMO's spouse as well as an administrative assistant through the firm to perform certain activities in connection with its planned clinical trial in FM.
+The Company uses Gendreau Consulting, LLC, a consulting firm ("Gendreau"), for drug development, clinical trial design, and planning, implementation and execution of contracted activities with CROs.
+Gendreau's managing member became the Company's Chief Medical Officer ("CMO") effective January 1, 2021.
+The Company has and will continue to contract the services of the CMO's spouse through the firm to perform certain activities in connection with the Company's ongoing clinical trial in FM.